ucphhpc/configure-vm-image/README.rst

 An example of this can be found in the ``examples/basic-cloud-init`` directory of this package.
 But, before we can begin we need to have a virtual machine image that we want to configure.
-This can be created via the ``gen-vm-image <https://github.com/ucphhpc/gen-vm-image>`_ tool or by downloading an existing image from the internet as highlighted in the :ref:`Cloud-init images` section.
+This can be created via the `gen-vm-image <https://github.com/ucphhpc/gen-vm-image>`_ tool or by downloading an existing image from the internet as highlighted in the `Cloud-init Images <_cloud_init_images>`_ section.

 But, before we can begin, we need to install the dependencies for the tool::